The 2026 CISO Career Roadmap

 - Governance, Risk, & Compliance (GRC Analyst → Senior GRC Manager → Director of Compliance) — the governance track.
 Strongest in regulated industries.
 Often the fastest path to CISO at small-to-mid-cap companies because the role IS governance there.

 - Identity & Access (IAM Engineer → Senior IAM Architect → Identity Security Lead) — the newest specialty as a leadership track.
-Identity is now the dominant blast-radius lever (60-70% of breaches start with credential compromise), so identity-first CISOs are increasingly common.
+Identity is now one of the dominant blast-radius levers — Verizon's DBIR has reported credential-related vectors as a leading initial-access category for several recent cycles — so identity-first CISOs are increasingly common.

 Compensation ranges $130k–$220k by year 6.
 The certification expected at this stage is one of CISSP, CCISO, or CISM — see the study guide for the differences.